| Gay rights laws draw religious protest David Byers and agencies Christian and Muslim groups are to stage a torchlit protest outside

 the basis of sexuality in a similar way to the rules on gender and race

+discrimination.
 It would mean that hotels could be prosecuted for refusing to provide

 rooms for gay couples, and parishes obliged to rent out halls for civil